2021 & 2022 print schedule

 Alterna handles all color separations and preparations for print, cover design layout elements (not cover image), size dimensions of the book, logo placements, spine on graphic novels, pricing, bar coding and more.

-Our books are distributed worldwide in print and digital.
-We distribute directly to nearly 100 comic book retailers and the majority of our business also involves direct sales to readers.
+Our books are sold and distributed worldwide in print and digital.
+We distribute directly to nearly 100 comic book retailers but the majority of our business involves direct sales to readers.

 Royalty payouts are on a quarterly schedule.
 Creators receive 80% of the profits on all print and digital sales.